 1. Sleeping Queens.

-Sleeping Queens is a fun and quick card game.
+Sleeping Queens is one of the best family games for kids!
 The age recommendation is 8 and up, but Fos is five and has been playing this for almost a year, so younger kids can definitely pick it up.
 Each game takes less than ten minutes, and it has only a few simple rules.
 We’ve played it hundreds of times and I still like it.

 2. Nine Innings (or Golf)